 Mix the sponge:

 I start out by mixing up my sponge.
-I do this by mixing 2 cups of active starter, 3 cups of room temperature water, and 6 cups of flour in a very large glass bowl.
+I do this by mixing 2 cups of active starter, 3 cups of room temperature water, and 4-6 cups of flour in a very large glass bowl.
+Since the moisture level of flour varies, sometimes it takes less than others to come to consistency.
+For the sponge, you want the starter to be loose but not watery.
+You do not want it to form into a dough yet.
 I stir this all together very well to be sure everything is incorporated.

-Let stand covered (I set mine in the unheated oven) for 2-8 hours.
-I usually stick to about 2 or so hours.
+Let stand covered in a warm, draft free place for 2-8 hours.
+I used to set it in a the oven (while it was off) but then I got a bread proofer for Christmas from my parents and I use now.
+I usually stick to about 2 or so hours of letting the sponge set.
 When the sponge is ready it, should have expanded and be actively bubbling.

 Mix dough together:

 After the sponge is ready, I pour it into my mixer and add 2 tablespoons each of sea salt and demerara sugar.
-I let that mix in and then slowly add 4 cups of flour.
-I allow this to knead in my mixer for 3-4 minutes.
+I let that mix in and then slowly add 4-6 cups of flour.
+You have to just look for the proper texture, denseness, and feel of the dough when adding the flour.
+You want it to be slightly tacky but not stick to your finger or the bowl I allow this to knead in my mixer for 3-4 minutes.

 I oil the bowl (with olive oil or coconut oil) from the sponge and place my dough in the bowl, turning it to coat with oil.
-I allow this to stand loosely covered for 1-2 hours until almost doubled in size.
+I allow this to stand loosely covered in my proofer for 1-2 hours until almost doubled in size.

 Shape into loaves: